Chemical-Resistant Gloves: Types, Tips and Tools

 Supported vs. Unsupported:

-Chemical-resistant gloves can be fabricated as supported or unsupported.
-Unsupported means that the glove was manufactured by dipping a porcelain form directly into a material or polymer; no supporting liner is used.
+- Unsupported: This means that the glove was manufactured by dipping a porcelain form directly into a material or polymer and no supporting liner is used.
 Unsupported chemical-resistant gloves provide enhanced dexterity and tactile sensitivity.

 - Good For: Ketones and mild acids.

 - Good For: Oils, greases, petroleum products and some acids and caustics.

 - Good For: Most acids, fats and petroleum hydrocarbons.

 - Good For: Some acids and caustics.